openstack/swift/doc/source/overview_ring.rst

 these ranges `partitions` - they are partitions of the total keyspace.

 Each partition will have multiple replicas.
 Every replica of each partition must be assigned to a device in the ring.
-When a describing a specific replica of a partition (like when it's assigned a device) it is described as a `part-replica` in that it is a specific `replica` of the specific `partition`.
+When describing a specific replica of a partition (like when it's assigned a device) it is described as a `part-replica` in that it is a specific `replica` of the specific `partition`.
-A single device may be assigned different replicas from many parts, but it may not be assigned multiple replicas of a single part.
+A single device will likely be assigned different replicas from many partitions, but it may not be assigned multiple replicas of a single partition.

 The total number of partitions in a ring is calculated as ``2 **
 <part-power>``.
 The total number of part-replicas in a ring is calculated as
 ``<replica-count> * 2 ** <part-power>``.

 When considering a device's `weight` it is useful to describe the number of part-replicas it would like to be assigned.
-A single device regardless of weight will never hold more than ``2 ** <part-power>`` part-replicas because it can not have more than one replica of any part assigned.
-The number of part-replicas a device can take by weights is calculated as it's `parts_wanted`.
-The true number of part-replicas assigned to a device can be compared to it's parts wanted similarly to a calculation of percentage error - this deviation in the observed result from the idealized target is called a devices `balance`.
+A single device, regardless of weight, will never hold more than ``2 ** <part-power>`` part-replicas because it can not have more than one replica of any partition assigned.
+The number of part-replicas a device can take by weights is calculated as its `parts-wanted`.
+The true number of part-replicas assigned to a device can be compared to its parts-wanted similarly to a calculation of percentage error - this deviation in the observed result from the idealized target is called a device's `balance`.

 When considering a device's `failure domain` it is useful to describe the number of part-replicas it would like to be assigned.
-The number of part-replicas wanted in a failure domain of a tier is the sum of the part-replicas wanted in the failure domains of it's sub-tier.
-However, collectively when the total number of part-replicas in a failure domain exceeds or is equal to ``2 ** <part-power>`` it is most obvious that it's no longer sufficient to consider only the number of total part-replicas, but rather the fraction of each replica's partitions.
-Consider for example a ring with ``3`` replicas and ``3`` servers, while it's necessary for dispersion that each server hold only ``1/3`` of the total part-replicas it is additionally constrained to require ``1.0`` replica of *each* partition.
+The number of part-replicas wanted in a failure domain of a tier is the sum of the part-replicas wanted in the failure domains of its sub-tier.
+However, collectively when the total number of part-replicas in a failure domain exceeds or is equal to ``2 **
+<part-power>`` it is most obvious that it's no longer sufficient to consider
+only the number of total part-replicas, but rather the fraction of each replica's partitions.
+Consider for example a ring with 3 replicas and 3
+servers: while dispersion requires that each server hold only ⅓ of the total part-replicas, placement is additionally constrained to require ``1.0`` replica of *each* partition per server.
 It would not be sufficient to satisfy dispersion if two devices on one of the servers each held a replica of a single partition, while another server held none.
-By considering a decimal fraction of one replica's worth of parts in a failure domain we can derive the total part-replicas wanted in a failure domain (``1.0 * 2 ** <part-power>``).
+By considering a decimal fraction of one replica's worth of partitions in a failure domain we can derive the total part-replicas wanted in a failure domain (``1.0 * 2 ** <part-power>``).
 Additionally we infer more about `which` part-replicas must go in the failure domain.
-Consider a ring with three replicas, and two zones, each with two servers (four servers total).
+Consider a ring with three replicas and two zones, each with two servers (four servers total).
 The three replicas worth of partitions will be assigned into two failure domains at the zone tier.
-Each zone must hold more than one replica of some parts.
-We represent this improper faction of a replica's worth of partitions in decimal form as ``1.5`` (``3.0 / 2``).
-This tells us not only the *number* of total parts (``1.5 * 2 ** <part-power>``) but also that *each* partition must have `at least` one replica in this failure domain (in fact ``0.5`` of the partitions will have ``2`` replicas).
-Within each zone the two servers will hold ``0.75`` of a replica's worth of partitions - this is equal both to "the fraction of a replica's worth of partitions assigned to each zone (``1.5``) divided evenly among the number of failure domain's in it's sub-tier (``2`` servers in each zone, i.e.  ``1.5 / 2``)" but *also* "the total number of replicas (``3.0``) divided evenly among the total number of failure domains in the server tier (``2`` servers x ``2`` zones = ``4``, i.e.  ``3.0 / 4``)".
+Each zone must hold more than one replica of some partitions.
+We represent this improper fraction of a replica's worth of partitions in decimal form as ``1.5`` (``3.0 / 2``).
+This tells us not only the *number* of total partitions (``1.5 * 2 **
+<part-power>``) but also that *each* partition must have `at least` one replica
-It is useful to consider that each server in this ring will hold only ``0.75`` of a replica's worth of partitions which tells that any server should have `at most` one replica of a given part assigned.
-In the interests of brevity, some variable names will often refer to the concept representing the fraction of a replica's worth of partitions in decimal form as *replicanths* - this is meant to invoke connotations similar to ordinal numbers as applied to fractions, but generalized to a replica instead of four*th* or a fif*th*.
-The 'n' was probably thrown in because of Blade Runner.
+in this failure domain (in fact ``0.5`` of the partitions will have 2 replicas).
+Within each zone the two servers will hold ``0.75`` of a replica's worth of partitions - this is equal both to "the fraction of a replica's worth of partitions assigned to each zone (``1.5``) divided evenly among the number of failure domains in its sub-tier (2 servers in each zone, i.e.  ``1.5 / 2``)" but *also* "the total number of replicas (``3.0``) divided evenly among the total number of failure domains in the server tier (2 servers × 2 zones = 4, i.e.  ``3.0 / 4``)".
+It is useful to consider that each server in this ring will hold only ``0.75`` of a replica's worth of partitions which tells that any server should have `at most` one replica of a given partition assigned.
+In the interests of brevity, some variable names will often refer to the concept representing the fraction of a replica's worth of partitions in decimal form as *replicanths* - this is meant to invoke connotations similar to ordinal numbers as applied to fractions, but generalized to a replica instead of a four\*th* or a fif\*th*.
+The "n" was probably thrown in because of Blade Runner.

 -----------------
 Building the Ring